NEWS

 (Is this change due to us?
 Or is it due to the compatibility with the other party?)

 "First, I think about what kind of team formation is best for the Reds.
 However, the tactical approach also changes depending on the opponent.
-For example, looking back at Wednesday's game, I think Atsuki (Ito) is good at both, whether he was the one anchor or the double defensive midfielder.
+For example, looking back at Wednesday's Trial, I think Atsuki (Ito) is good at both, whether he was the one anchor or the double defensive midfielder.
 I want to develop tactical flexibility as a team from now on.
 I said from the beginning of the season that I wanted to have a lot of meetings, feedback, and discussions with the players, but I also think it's important for the players to speak up with a sense of ownership.
-If I just do what the manager says, my ability will be the limit of the team, so I think it would be great if Atsuki, Ryoma (Watanabe) and Kaito (Yasui) could talk with each other during the game and respond flexibly to the situation.
+If I just do what the manager says, my ability will be the limit of the team, so I think it would be great if Atsuki, Ryoma (Watanabe) and Kaito (Yasui) could talk with each other during Trial and respond flexibly to the situation.
 In football today, I think it's common to see players responding flexibly to the situation."

 (You said you gave feedback on the Nagoya match, but what kind of feedback did you give about the effect of playing with two defensive midfielders instead of the usual 4-3-3?
 Was it because of the double defensive midfielder system that it was effective?
-Or was it an effective system regardless?
+Or was it an effective solution regardless?
 For example, the first half of the Vissel Kobe match was not good, but what was the difference?)

 I think it's also about relationships.
 For example, when the opponent is trying to use the half space between the lines, it will be easier to deal with it if we have double defensive midfielders, but I think we can also deal with it from 4-3-3 if the inside half returns early.
 Also, in order to develop defensively in the future, I would like to have various pressing shapes.
 We can do 4-4-2, 4-3-3, and we can also press from 4-2-3-1.

-(What concerns me about the injuries is that, although I understand that there are accidents during matches and training, it is concerning that players who return are continually getting injured soon after.
+(What concerns me about the injuries is that, although I understand that there are accidents during Trial and training, it is concerning that players who return are continually getting injured soon after.
 Is there a problem with communication with the medical staff and physical coaches?)

 "I understand the intention of the question very well.
 I think there is very good communication between the staff.
 Of course, we are also asking ourselves questions as we act.
 I think we can improve on the points that were pointed out.
 I would like to invest more in injury prevention in the future.
 To do that, I think we need to increase strength training even more.
 I would also like the coaching staff, medical staff and physical coaches to further refine the individual programs for each player.
 We have already discussed this and would like to develop it.
 I hope we can improve in that area for the rest of the season."

 "I think we've created a flow that allows each player to demonstrate their strengths in attack.
 For example, with Solbakken, if we can use him when changing sides, we can create a flow where he can be used one-on-one when the opponent can't slide completely.
 Naoki's one-on-one with the goalkeeper also started on the left wing and the ball reached him in a diagonal pass.
 He scored in a similar way in the away games against Albirex Niigata and Shonan Bellmare.
 There was also a one-on-one with the goalkeeper in the Iwata game.
-In the home game against Sagan Tosu Matsuo (Yusuke) received a direct ball from (Sato) Yodai.
+In the home game Sagan Tosu, Matsuo (Yusuke) received a direct ball from (Sato) Yodai.
 I hope to be able to set up in a way that allows us to perform at our best in good positions.
 I think that by players getting to know each other better, we can make the most of each other.
 We've been doing possession practice in training, so I think each player is getting to understand each other's strengths and is able to read each other's plays."

 "The biggest principle of our offense is to create two-on-one situations anywhere on the pitch.
 For example, if a player in the center carries the ball well, he can attract the opponent and, when he passes to the side, create two-on-one situations.
 If we pass the ball too early, the opponent will be able to respond with a two-on-two situation, so I think we're getting better in that area, and I think it answers the question from earlier."